ungap/esxtoken/README.md

 The latest *ESXToken* polyfill [as discussed in TC39](https://es.discourse.group/t/proposal-esx-as-core-js-feature/1511).

-While the poly is extremely fine-tuned for [its Babel transformer](https://github.com/ungap/babel-plugin-transform-esx), the abstract representation of the proposal is the following one:
+While the poly is extremely fine-tuned for terseness, performance, and [its current Babel transformer](https://github.com/ungap/babel-plugin-transform-esx), the abstract representation of the proposal is the following one:

 ```ts
 class ESXToken {